kroli98/SportsEventCalendar/README.md

 A sports event calendar web application built with ASP.NET Core 8 and Angular 16.1.8.
 The application displays sports events with filtering capabilities and detailed event information.
 The data is stored in a SQL Server database.

+> **Note:** This project was created as part of a job application process.
+Due to the company's request, I had to remove the commits from the repository because they contained company-specific information.

 ## Setup Instructions

 ### Requirements